 - Digital signage can add an upswing in overall sales volume by 32%.
 Signage gives customers a more efficient and enjoyable shopping experience, as well as exposes them to possible messages.

-Elements of Successful Video Wall Usage
+Elements of Usage for Video Wall Success

 If you want to take a lesson from the best video wall displays, you should follow practices to ensure they’ll be a successful part of your operations.
 Here are a few tips to increase sales with video: